Maven Artifacts

 version

-(or the other way around, depending on the context): for release artifacts, it holds the same value as
+(or the other way around, depending on the context).
+For release artifacts, it has the same value as

 version

-, whereas for snapshot artifacts, it holds the “non-timestamped snapshot version”.
+, whereas for snapshot artifacts, it has the “non-timestamped snapshot version”.
 For example,

 So, version